Clemson vs. Florida State College Football Odds, Plays and Insights - NewsBreak

 - Clemson's games this year have hit the over on one of seven set point totals (14.3%).

-- In games that Clemson picks up more than 388.9 yards, the team is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall when the team piles up over 388.9 yards.

-- The Tigers have eight giveaways this season, while the Seminoles have nine takeaways .
+- This year, the Tigers have eight turnovers, one fewer than the Seminoles have takeaways (9).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook .